kubedb/cli/docs/tutorials/mongodb/README.md

 ## Next Steps
-- Learn about the details of MongoDB tpr [here](/docs/concepts/mongodb.md).
+- Learn about the details of MongoDB object [here](/docs/concepts/mongodb.md).
 - See the list of supported storage providers for snapshots [here](/docs/concepts/snapshot.md).
 - Thinking about monitoring your database?
 KubeDB works [out-of-the-box with Prometheus](/docs/tutorials/monitoring.md).
 - Learn how to use KubeDB in a [RBAC](/docs/tutorials/rbac.md) enabled cluster.